IBM/Ansible-Automation-Platform-L3/docs/Part 1/01 Getting Started.md

 ![](_attachments/part1_figure7.png)

 The table contains two relevant rows: the first row **"PowerVC GUI"** contains information on how to connect to the PowerVC infrastructure; the second row **"Ansible ssh console"** details how to remotely connect to Ansible via SSH.
 You will be making use of both endpoints throughout the lab.
-As such, it's recommended that you copy the URLs for both the GUI and Ansible endpoints (note that they have different host addresses), as well as the *userID* and *password* values (they are identical across both environments).
+As such, it's recommended that you copy for future reference the URLs for both the GUI and Ansible endpoints (note that they have different host addresses), as well as the *userID* and *password* values (they are identical across both environments).

 Let's try connecting remotely over SSH to the Ansible environment.
 Make sure that your OpenVPN connection is active, otherwise the connection attempt will timeout.
 To connect via SSH, it is recommended that you use Terminal (MacOS) or <a href="https://www.putty.org" target="_blank">PuTTY</a> (Windows).
 !!! note "SSH and PuTTY - WINDOWS USERS"